MovingBlocks/DestinationSol/README.md

 Building and running from source
 --------

-You only need Java 8 installed to run Destination Sol from source.
+You only need Java 11 installed to run Destination Sol from source.

 Run any commands in the project root directory (where you cloned / extracted the project to, using a command prompt / terminal).

 * Download / clone the [source from GitHub](https://github.com/MovingBlocks/DestinationSol)
 * To run from the command line: `gradlew run` (on Linux you might need to use `./gradlew run`)
-* To prepare for IntelliJ run: `gradlew idea` then load the generated project via `DestinationSol.ipr`
+* IntelliJ should import the project automatically when you open the project directory
 * Distributions (Windows, Linux, Mac) can be created locally by running: `gradlew distZipBundleJREs`

 For Android a little extra setup is needed.
 See instructions [here](https://github.com/MovingBlocks/DestSolAndroid).